Direct Marketing Lamb: A Pathway

 All pricing for a profit begins with costs.
 You must know yours.
 At the outset, you might assume that if you are selling your premium product to a local market for a premium price, you must be making money.
 Unfortunately, you could be very mistaken. this was our case.
 Until we entered the weight of each cut and its associated price from every lamb on a spreadsheet, we did not know we were actually losing money on lambs that finished less than 110 pounds. this was rather eye opening.
 ATTRA has developed a simple lamb cut-yield calculator that can help calculate net profit.

 Profit points are unique to each farm.
 Position your pricing to ensure that you make a return.
-You can find more information in the ATTRA publication Planning for profit in Sustainable Farming and the online tutorial Farm Business Planning & Marketing for Beginners.
+You can find more information in the ATTRA publication Planning for Profit in Sustainable Farming.

 Pricing: A Place to Start